Jonny-Le/CSE150A_Project/README.md

 - Vy Dang (PID: A18531908)

 **Project Summary:**
 > Predict whether a user will like a beer based on its attributes using a probabilistic (Bayesian) model and provide personalized beer recommendations.
+User will input preferences based on alcohol by volume (abv), international bitterness units (bitterness level, ibu), categories of beer they want to enjoy or avoid.

 ---